Skip to main content

 FAQs

-The in-person CFIT training is 4 days.
-The CFIT will be offered at least twice per year in both Northern and Southern California (4 CFITS total).
+The in-person CFIT is 4 days.
+It is offered at least twice per year in both Northern and Southern California (4 CFITs total).
+Participants are required to complete approximately 10 hours of prerequisite work online before being eligible to attend an in-person training.

 • Who is eligible for CFIT training?